 Requirements for the Certificate in Religious Studies

 A certificate in religious studies is available to all undergraduates and special students studying at UW–Madison.
-To earn the certificate, students must complete:
+To earn the certificate, students must complete 15 credits from:

 |Gateway Courses, Select one of the following:||3|